The Basics: Overview

 Relax with deep breathing or meditation.

 Deep breathing and meditation can help relax your muscles and clear your mind.
+You can:

 Relax your muscles.